top of page

 Our Story

-Mexican immigrant Jose Luis Gutierrez faced a stark choice in the early 1980s.
-Keep his Las Vegas home or his struggling local tortilla production business.
-His two partners had already bailed on the young business.
+Mexican immigrants Jose Luis Gutierrez and faced a stark choice in the early 1980s to keep his Las Vegas home or his struggling local tortilla production business.
+His two business partners had already bailed on the young business.
 The profit did not — yet — justify the hard work required to make the flat, corn-based bread in a 400-square-foot room.
 Nonetheless, Gutierrez chose to push ahead with making tortillas with the help of family while trying to hold down a second job as a waiter.

-Now, nearly 40 years later, that shoestring business has grown into T.I.
+Now, over 40 years later, that shoestring business has grown into T.I.
 Foods, serving tortillas and salsa to casinos on the strip.

 T.I.
 Foods has grown from four workers — Jose Luis, wife Felicitas, son Gus and daughter Teresa, his brother Rosendo (Jr) to 115 team members operating in three locations in North Las Vegas.
 Jose Luis Gutierrez immigrated to California in the 1960s, where he worked as a bartender and waiter.
 He traveled to Las Vegas in the 1970s on the recommendation of friends to look at job opportunities.
 Jose Luis Gutierrez and friends thought they saw a money-making opportunity in producing tortillas for the growing Hispanic community in Las Vegas.
 They bought production equipment from Mexico and in 1979 began making 100 pounds of tortillas from inside a 400-square-foot room.
 There was just one problem.
 “We had no market, we had no customers,” Gus Gutierrez says.